-“Sleep deprivation can kill” was the conclusion of an in-depth study reported on a few years ago by Lesley Stahl on the television program, “60 Minutes.”
+“Sleep deprivation can kill” was the conclusion of an in-depth study reported a few years ago by Lesley Stahl on the television program, “60 Minutes.”
 Researchers told Stahl that getting enough sleep is as vital to survival as getting enough food.
 The conclusion of the scientists who conducted the study was pretty powerful concerning sleep: “Go without it and you could die.”

-Research published by the Harvard Medical School, which surveyed more than 10,000 people in the U.S., found that that insomnia could be linked to 274,000 workplace accidents and errors each year.
-If you know that your lack of sleep has an impact your level of accuracy and productivity at work, you are not alone.
+Research previously published by the Harvard Medical School, which surveyed more than 10,000 people in the U.S., found that that insomnia could be linked to 274,000 workplace accidents and errors each year.
+If you know that your lack of sleep has an impact on your level of accuracy and productivity at work, you are not alone.

 Recently, the federal government has recognized the need for cross-country truck drivers to get enough sleep.
 Drivers are required to keep a log of the amount of time they drive, when they take breaks, and when they stop in order to sleep.
 If they come to an inspection station and the log shows they have not had enough sleep, they have to pull over and sleep for a while before they can continue on their trip.

 The New York City Taxi and Limousine Commission (TLC) recently placed restrictions on how much time drivers for hire can actually be behind the wheel before they have to sign off and go get some sleep.
 The Commission substantiated its new rules with findings that “driving while fatigued can be as dangerous as driving after heavy drinking.”

 Experts say one in 10 injuries on the job is related to sleep deprivation.
 Furthermore, the National Sleep Foundation, says sleep deprivation increases the likelihood of a workplace accident by 70%.

 It may be time to study sleep-deprivation in the workplace, particularly in the construction industry.
 The accident rate nationwide and in New York City is high, with thousands of construction workers injured or killed every year.